ppetrovtv/pine_script_docs/source/Shapes_using_plotshape_plotchar_plotarrow.rst

 The `plotshape <https://www.tradingview.com/study-script-reference/#fun_plotshape>`__
 function is designed for displaying, under or above bars, a few icon-shapes.
-For example, the script below will draw an 'X' above all green bars:
+For example, the script below will draw an "X" above all green bars:

 ::